percona/percona-server/doc/source/release-notes/Percona-Server-5.7.23-23.rst

 This release is based on `MySQL 5.7.23
 <http://dev.mysql.com/doc/relnotes/mysql/5.7/en/news-5-7-23.html>`_
-and includes all the bug fixes in it. |Percona Server| 5.7.23-23 is now the current GA (Generally Available) release in the 5.7 series.
+and includes all the bug fixes in it. **Percona Server for MySQL** 5.7.23-23 is now the current GA (Generally Available) release in the 5.7 series.

 All software developed by Percona is open-source and free.